hellcatz/verusProxy/README.md

 # verusProxy
 **Experimental** stratum proxy for VerusCoin based mining pools.
 This is currently work in progress.

-Proxy requires miner to support extra nonce subscription (xnsub) or will result in mostly low difficulty share rejects over time.
+Proxy requires miner to support extra nonce subscription (xnsub) or will result in mostly low difficulty rejects.
 If the pool connection is lost, a new extra nonce will be assigned by the pool and sent to miners (xnsub)

 ## Setup